Invoiced/api/source/includes/_invoicing.md

-**metadata** *object* | Metadata filter object **start_date** *timestamp* | Restricts the results to invoices *on or after* the given timestamp **end_date** *timestamp* | Restricts the results to invoices *on or before* the given timestamp **tags** *array* | When set only returns invoices that match ANY of these tags.
-Can be an array or comma-separated list.
+**metadata** *object* | Metadata filter object **start_date** *timestamp* | Restricts the results to invoices *on or after* the given timestamp **end_date** *timestamp* | Restricts the results to invoices *on or before* the given timestamp